chclau/timers/README.md

 # timers
-Code for the timers block tutorial
+Code for the timers block tutorial from fpgasite - fpgasite.blogspot.com